karlo-babic/paradigms/2-Declarative-Programming-Techniques.md

 #### Assignment 6
 - Consider the FIFO queue defined above.
     - What happens if you delete an element from an empty queue?
-    - Why is it wrong to define IsEmpty as follows?
-        - `fun {IsEmpty q(N S E)} S==E end`
+Explain.

 ### Trees
 - Trees are recursive data structures.